Oppose the new Kingston C of E faith school

 Council consults on plan to open C of E faith school in Kingston

-The NMFS campaign is urging supporters to oppose a proposal to open a discriminatory faith-based secondary...
+The No More Faith Schools campaign is urging supporters in Kingston-upon-Thames to oppose a proposal...

 School entrance